24 Hour Support Line

 Learn more

-A night of delicious Big Sky BBQ Food, talented musicians, silent auction and fun - all in support of our mission to break the cycle of domestic violence and abuse in our communities.
+It was our highest guest turn out - 160 community members joining us for a night of delicious Big Sky BBQ Food, talented musicians, silent auction and fun - all in support of our mission to break the cycle of domestic violence and abuse in our communities.

 On Friday, October 3, 2025 to commemorate our 25th year of supporting individuals and families throughout the greater Foothills area, the Town of High River generously donated a beautiful bench, plaque, flower boxes, and a Mountain Ash (Rowan) Tree in Landfill Park.